Accretion onto a Supermassive Black Hole Binary Before Merger: Conclusions

-The CBD for this binary configuration exhibits both the azimuthal lump and eccentricity in surface density common to numerical models of these systems, and these dominate the time variability of the accretion onto the BHs.
-However, by extending our fiducial simulations longer than prior comparable models, we discover that as the binary approaches merger, the lump dissipates and shears in azimuth, some CBD accretion decoupling occurs, and these combined processes result in a relatively modest reduction of the accretion rate compared to analytic predictions.
-This could have important implications for the observability of merging SMBBHs.
-We evolve the SMBBH system from a separation where the estimated radiative efficiency of the minidisks is comparable to that of thin-disk theory, to a sustained efficiency at late times saturated at equal magnitude to that of the CBD, $\sim2\%$.
+{Beyond cyclical behavior, by extending our simulations longer than prior comparable models, we discover that as the binary approaches merger, the lump dissipates and stretches in azimuth, some CBD accretion decoupling occurs, and these balancing processes result in a relatively modest reduction of the accretion rate compared to analytic predictions. }We find that the total CBD contribution to total accretion efficiency is $\sim2\%${. { The bolometric lightcurve of the cavity containing both minidisks and streams but excluding any jet contribution, is the convolution of the accretion rate with the radiative efficiency, which falls gradually from comparable to that of single black hole thin-disk theory to only slightly more than that of the CBD.
+Consequently, the cavity and CBD contributions are comparable in bolometric luminosity, but distinguishable by sharp contrasts in emission and band and time-dependence.} All these effects could have important implications for the observability of merging SMBBHs. }

-Just as in accretion onto single black holes, accretion conveys magnetic fields to the horizon(s).
-By starting from a pre-equilibrated CBD evolved in 3D-GRMHD, and then evolving the global binary system, we have, for the first time, directly connected the large-scale turbulent magnetic field in a quasi-equilibrium state of a CBD to the magnetic field on the much smaller horizon scale.
-Although most properties of the cavity region evolve on timescales short compared to those governing the CBD, we have found time-dependence of the magnetic field both in the mini-disks and on the black hole event horizons that might indicate a link to magnetic evolution in the CBD itself.
-Even during the comparatively short period of our simulation, the poloidal flux on the horizon grew strong enough that if the black holes were spinning rapidly the jet power would reach $\sim 0.2\%$ in accreted rest-mass efficiency for most of the inspiral, and possibly $\gtrsim 1\%$ efficiency immediately before merger.
+Just as in accretion onto single black holes, accretion {regulates }magnetic field strength and structure on the horizon(s).
+By starting from a pre-equilibrated CBD evolved in 3D-GRMHD, and then evolving the global binary system, we have, for the first time, directly connected the large-scale turbulent magnetic field in a quasi-equilibrium state of a CBD to the magnetic field on the much smaller horizon scale. {Unlike minidisk behavior, which varies on the orbital timescale, we find the dominant time-variability of the magnetic field both in the minidisks and on the black holes to be slower, { due to the accumulation of the flux transported from the CBD or possibly to magnetic evolution of the CBD.} This result has important implications for how variability of jet-associated EM emission is driven in late-stage binary evolution.
+Lastly, we confirm the potential for significant jet power.} Even during the comparatively short period of our simulation, the poloidal flux on the horizon grew strong enough that if the black holes were spinning rapidly the jet power would reach $\sim 0.2\%$ in accreted rest-mass efficiency for most of the inspiral, and possibly $\gtrsim 1\%$ efficiency immediately before merger.